crpietschmann/SQLinq/README.md

 # SQLinq
 SQLinq allows yout to use LINQ (Language INtegrated Query) features of .NET to generate Ad-Hoc SQL Queries at runtime.

-## Project Description
-Easily generate ad-hoc SQL code using LINQ in a strongly typed manner that allows for compile time validation of sql scripts.
+This allows for easy generation of ad-hoc SQL code using strongly typed LINQ code in .NET in a similar fashion to writing queries with Entity Framework.
+However, SQLinq is NOT an ORM.
+SQLinq is a library for generating ad-hoc, strongly typed SQL code at runtime.
+The generated SQL code can then be executed against a SQL database using either ADO.NET directly, or with Dapper.NET using the SQLinq Dapper nuget package.
+One of the benefits of SQLinq is that you can write ad-hoc SQL code at runtime that isn't just strongly typed, but benefits from compile time validation as well.

 ## Nuget Package

 [http://nuget.org/packages/sqlinq](http://nuget.org/packages/sqlinq)